Filon Kmita

-Filon Kmita (1530 Kyiv Voivodeship – 1587), also known as Kmita the Chernobylan, was a noble in the Grand Duchy of Lithuania and Polish–Lithuanian Commonwealth.
-Filon Kmita was notable for conducting counter-intelligence in the Muscovite wars and establishing a spy network in the Grand Duchy of Muscovy, as well as successfully leading ambush attacks with considerably fewer soldiers than the enemy.
+Filon Kmita (1530–1587), also known as Kmita the Chernobylan, was a noble in the Grand Duchy of Lithuania and Polish–Lithuanian Commonwealth.
+Filon Kmita was notable for conducting counter-intelligence in the Muscovite wars and establishing a spy network in Russia, as well as successfully leading ambush attacks with considerably fewer soldiers than the enemy.

 Biography

 Early years and first position

-Filon Kmita was born in 1530 in the Kyiv Voivodeship to the Kmitów noble family as a son of Semion Kmita and Tatiana Kroszyńska.
-His father participated in battles between the Ukrainian Cossacks and Tatars, and as a result, Filon from a young age would be involved in various wars alongside his father.
-Filon Kmita first began his service in 1552 as the leader of a small border fortress on the Ostyor river.
+Filon Kmita was born in 1530 in the Kiev Voivodeship to the Kmitów noble family as a son of Semion Kmita and Tatiana Kroszyńska.
+His father participated in battles between the Ukrainian Cossacks and Tatars, and Filon from a young age would be involved in various wars alongside him.
+Filon Kmita began his service in 1552 as the leader of a small border fortress on the Oster river.
 Here in 1562, he was noted for repelling a Muscovite regiment of 2,000 soldiers with just 300 horsemen.
-In the same year, he would gather a regiment of 1,400 soldiers and occupy Chernihiv, a Muscovite fortress that up until then had not been taken.
+In the same year, he would gather a regiment of 1,400 soldiers and occupy Chernigov, a Muscovite fortress that up until then had not been taken.

 Skirmishes with the Muscovites

-For his success in Chernihiv, Filon Kmita would receive to govern the area of Chernobyl (and as such would be called Kmita the Chernobylian).
+For his success in Chernigov, Filon Kmita would receive to govern the area of Chernobyl (and as such would be called Kmita the Chernobylian).
 In 1566 he would become the starost of Orsha.
-Kmita would also be noted for his excellent organizational skills and fast attack into the Muscovite lands in the summer of 1579, at the same time as commander Krzysztof Mikołaj "Perkūnas" Radziwiłł almost captured the Russian ruler.
+Kmita would also be noted for his excellent organizational skills and fast attack into the Muscovite lands in the summer of 1579, at the same time as commander Krzysztof Radziwiłł almost captured the Russian ruler.
 In the same year, he became Voivode of Smolensk.

 Final years

-In 1580, Kmita was mistaken by a message of a double agent and attempted to take over the strongest Muscovite fortress - Smolensk - with only 9,000 soldiers but failed.
+In 1580, Kmita was mistaken by a message of a double agent and attempted to take over the strongest Muscovite fortress – Smolensk – with only 9,000 soldiers but failed.
 Despite the failure, Filon Kmita would continue to organize raids and various ambushes along the border.
 In 1582 Kmita also silently ambushed a Muscovite unit belonging to the Smolensk region.

 Filon Kmita would die in 1587, being a senator of the Grand Duchy of Lithuania.
 His grave did not survive, but the epitaph did.
 It reads: "Manly, glorious senator of Sarmatia, lord of Smolensk, clever in the field of battle, first among the first."